liqd/adhocracy3/docs/concepts.rst

     created, she may not edit, but she may comment on them.

 workflow and phases
-    Participation :term:`processes <process>` typically have multiple
+    Participation processes typically have multiple
     phases: For example, you may want to first publish an announcement, then have the actual participation for some time, and display the results once that is over.
 This is possible by using workflows.
-Workflows can be used with processes, but also with any other kind of :term:`resource`.
-An important feature of workflows is that you can change the :term:`permissions
-    <permission>` for each role based on the phase.
+Workflows can be used with processes, but also with any other kind of resource.
+An important feature of workflows is that you can change the permissions for each role based on the phase.